 Glyphosate, which is found in Roundup and hundreds of other herbicides on the market, is one of the most studied and controversial chemicals in the world.
 There is evidence on both sides, but at the end of the day, all that matters is whether or not you have been injured due to dangerous exposure to glyphosate.
 Excessive exposure, especially for agricultural workers, may cause cancer.

 How can you know if you have been exposed to dangerous levels of glyphosate?
 It typically requires medical testing, analysis of serious illnesses you are suffering from, and evaluation of your overall lifestyle.
 Most people have not been exposed to what would be considered a "dangerous" amount of glyphosate, but if you have concerns then you should take action.
-If you or a loved one may have been injured by glyphosate, then call us at Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 to discuss your case.
+If you or a loved one may have been injured by glyphosate, then call us at Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 to discuss your product liability case.

 Glyphosate is an herbicide found in hundreds of products designed to kill plants, including the popular weed-killer Roundup.
 It was introduced in the U.S. in 1974 and is one of the most widely used herbicides available on the market.
 Glyphosate works by preventing plants from making certain proteins that they need to grow, which kills them, and it works on most plants rather than being selective.
 It is often used to clear fields of unwanted vegetation before growing crops.